 - Any generic drug modeled after a single, brand name drug must perform approximately the same in the body as the brand name drug.

 - There will always be a slight, but not medically important, level of variability that occurs during manufacturing for both brand name and generic drugs.
 When a drug, generic or brand name, is mass-produced, very small variations in purity, size, strength, and other parameters are permitted.
 FDA limits how much variability is acceptable.

 - Generic manufacturers are able to sell their products for lower prices because they do not pay for the costly clinical trials of the new drugs, for advertising, or marketing and promotion.

 - Multiple generic companies are often approved to market a single product.
 Competition in the marketplace often results in lower prices.

 Here is a chart from FDA publication.
 It is an excellent illustration of the points above.

 Please give us your feedback!

-What do you think about What do you need to know about Generic Drugs?
+What do you think about Generic Drugs vs Brand Name?
 Write your comments.

 For help finding the best Medicare or Individual Health Plan for you, please contact Liberty Medicare or call us at 877-657-7477.